 - Family information;

 - Educational background; and

 Finding a Williamson County Lawyer for First-Time Offenders

-Contact Law Office of Michael J. Price to learn more about how you can protect yourself from a criminal record.
+Contact Law Office of Price & Wiggins, P.C. to learn more about how you can protect yourself from a criminal record.
 Williamson County criminal defense attorney Michael J. Price can work with you to ensure all options are available to you.

 Call (512) 354-1880 to schedule a free consultation.
 Begin building a strong defense today.